VirtusaPolarisGTO/NyQL/README.md

     <version>5.1.36</version>
 </dependency>
 ```
+#### Note
+* By default, NyQL will try to configure itself automatically if classpath contains a nyql configuration file.
+If you want to turn it off, add a system property `com.virtusa.gto.insight.nyql.autoBootstrap` value set as `false`.
+  * __Eg:__ your application may start with below jvm argument.
+   `-Dcom.virtusa.gto.insight.nyql.autoBootstrap=false`

+* Also NyQL will __not__ automatically shutdown when your application closes, but if you specified jvm property
+`com.virtusa.gto.insight.nyql.addShutdownHook=true`, then NyQL will automatically add a shutdown hook for your application.

+* NyQL will first search for a configuration file in its classpath, if not found, then it will search in current working directory.

+#### Configuration JSON

 * NyQL uses a configuration json file in the classpath to configure automatically.
 See a sample [nyql.json](nyql.json).
 It has below properties.
     * **translators**: an array of fully qualified class names of db factories.
 These will be loaded at the beginning and will throw exception if not found.
 So make sure you specify only you needed.